How to Apply for a New Assistant in Audiology License

 Supervisors must be approved by the department, and you may not practice until your supervisor has been approved.

-You must propose a supervisory relationship by submitting a completed Speech-Language Pathology Supervisory Responsibility Statement Form (PDF).
+You must propose a supervisory relationship by submitting a completed Assistant in Audiology Supervisory Responsibility Statement (SRS) (PDF).

 To be considered for approval, supervisors must have practiced for at least 2 years, which can include an internship year (clinical fellowship) year.
 Supervisors may not supervise more than a total of four interns and/or assistants at any time.